 But, the history of this region is not limited to the Dutch colonialism alone; the Portuguese and the British established their stronghold in Pulicat at different times in the history contributing to the culture and heritage of the place.
 As a seaport and commercial hub, this place contributed massively to the trade and economy of Tamil Nadu in the previous centuries.

 Among travellers, Pulicat is best known for two things: Pulicat Lake and Pulicat Bird Sanctuary.
 The lake in Pulicat is regarded as the second biggest brackish water body in India and attracts millions of tourists every year.

-The geographical region is included in the Pulicat Lake Bird Sanctuary which serves as seasonal home to a wide variety of migratory birds.
-The abundance of rare species of birds makes bird-watching a favorite tourist activity in the area.
+The geographical region is included in the Pulicat Lake Bird Sanctuary which serves as a seasonal home to a wide variety of migratory birds.
+The abundance of rare species of birds makes bird-watching a favourite tourist activity in the area.

 Located at a distance of about 60 km from the city of Chennai, Pulicat is easily accessible by road.

-Though the climate is tropical, the town could be visited any time of the year except the months of extreme summers and heavy monsoons.
-Natural beauty, exotic birdlife, heritage buildings and a rich cultural history make Pulicat an absolute favorite with backpackers and history lovers alike.
+Though the climate is tropical, the town could be visited any time of the year, except the months of extreme summers and heavy monsoons.
+Natural beauty, exotic birdlife, heritage buildings and a rich cultural history make Pulicat an absolute favourite with backpackers and history lovers alike.